diogoff/plasma-tomography/README.md

 - Run `model_test.py` to test the model on a given pulse.

-    - Before running this script, set the pulse, the start time, and the time step.
+    - Before running this script, set the desired pulse, start time, and time step.

     - Since this script will grab the bolometer data for the test pulse, it needs to run on a JET computing cluster (JAC or Freia).